Finland: Human rights

+Finland has one of the world's most extensive welfare systems, one that guarantees decent living conditions for all residents.
+The welfare system was created almost entirely during the first three decades after World War II.

-§ 6 in two sentences of the Finnish Constitution states: "No one shall be placed in a different position on situation of sex, age, origin, language, religion, belief, opinion, state of health, disability or any other personal reason without an acceptable reason."
+Section 6 of the Finnish Constitution states: "No one shall be placed in a different position on situation of sex, age, origin, language, religion, belief, opinion, state of health, disability or any other personal reason without an acceptable reason".

 Finland has been ranked above average among the world's countries in democracy, press freedom, and human development.
 Amnesty International has expressed concern regarding some issues in Finland, such as the imprisonment of conscientious objectors, and societal discrimination against Romani people and members of other ethnic and linguistic minorities.

+In the report of the European umbrella organization ILGA-Europe published in May 2023, Finland ranked sixth in a European comparison of LGBTQ+ rights.

 Economy

-As of 2022, the GDP per capita of Finland is the sixteenth-highest in the world.

-In addition to the fact that Finland is one of the richest countries in the world, it is known for its well-developed welfare system, such as free education, and advanced health care system.
+As of 2022, Finland ranked 16th globally in nominal GDP per capita according to the IMF.
+Additionally, Finland boasts a well-developed welfare system that encompasses free education and universal healthcare, contributing to its reputation as a wealthy nation.